isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

 **Columns Selector**

 Columns can be added or removed from the display by using the Columns selector.
-For instance, the Dataset ID and Table ID are not initially displayed, but they can be added to the display.
+For instance, the Bq Project, BQ Dataset and BQ Table are not initially displayed, but they can be added to the display.

 .. image:: BigQuery/BigQueryTableSearch-ColumnSelector.png
    :align: center